 In 1949, when the communist army crossed the Yangtze River and began to advance toward the south, Chinese intellectuals were faced with a dilemma between leaving and staying.
 Mao Zedong issued a proclamation after crossing the river.
 After reading the proclamation, Chien Mu told his friend that he did not see the ruler showing any panorama of generosity and tolerance.
 He suspected that the new ruler would not be able to accept him at all.

-After leaving the mainland, Chien Mu founded New Asia College in Hong Kong and produced many great scholars and elite members of society.
+After leaving the mainland, Chien Mu founded New Asia College in Hong Kong, which produced many great scholars and elite members of society.

 In his book History of Chinese Philosophy (中國思想史), Chien Mu wrote: “The communism that spreads in China at this moment will be at most a corpse with bones, flesh, and blood… The regime is like a big rock rolling down a very high mountain.
 The closer to the collapse, the greater its power… However horrifying are the three red flags, however horrifying are the Red Guards and the Cultural Revolution, there are only more horrible things to follow.”